We invite current and former US Women’s National Team members to the Academy to coach and inspire our athletes.

 Learn more about the TeamFirst program.

 Kristine has coached at the Academy for the past several summers through our partnership with TeamFirst Soccer Academy.
-She will return for the tenth time with TeamFirst during Session I of the 2024 season.
-She also came to camp on her own as a Visiting Pro during 2015, 2016, and 2021.
+She will return for her 9th summer with TeamFirst during Session I of the 2025 season.
+She also came to camp on her own as a Visiting Pro in 2015, 2016, and 2021.
 Learn more about Kristine.

 Kristine Lilly is the world’s all-time international caps leader, having played 352 games for the United States between 1987 and 2010.
 She was a three-time U.S. Soccer Player of the Year (1993, 2005, 2006).
 She left the game in 2011 as the second-leading goal-scorer and assist-maker in U.S. team history.
 Her career included winning two of the five FIFA Women’s World Cups in which she played, and she was part of Olympic teams that earned two gold and one silver medal.
 She is married and has two children.